 Where are the MIB files ?

-I’m in the middle of upgrading old servers but it was just only yesterday that I found Ubuntu 12.04 didn’t install the MIB files.
+I’m in the middle of upgrading old servers and I found Ubuntu starting on 12.04 didn’t install the MIB files.
 Even if you install the SNMP applications.
 It was really strange to launch

 tkmib and just see a couple of nodes.

 The explanation is simple.
 Just check the preamble of

 # # As the snmp packages come without MIB files due to license reasons, loading # of MIBs is disabled by default.
 If you added the MIBs you can reenable # loaging them by commenting out the following line. mibs :

 Sure, but how can I install them ?